Symmetry-Protected Topological Phases in a Rydberg Glass

-where $U=(\ket{u_1},\ket{u_2},\cdots, \ket{u_N})$ with $\ket{u_j}$ ($1 \le j \le N$) being eigenstates of the single-particle Hamiltonian $\SHam$ with negative energies under periodic boundary conditions, and $D = \mathrm{diag} \{e^{2\pi i x_j/N} \}_{j=1}^{2N}$ with ${x}_{i}$ being the position of atom $i$.
-With chiral symmetry, the polarization $\Spolar$ is quantized to zero or $0.5$~\cite{Suppl} and hence can be used as a topological invariant to characterize the topological property of our amorphous system.
+where $U=(\ket{u_1},\ket{u_2},\cdots, \ket{u_N})$ with $\ket{u_j}$ ($1 \le j \le N$) being eigenstates of the single-particle Hamiltonian $H^\mathrm{S}$ with negative energies under periodic boundary conditions, and $D = \mathrm{diag} \{e^{2\pi i x_j/N} \}_{j=1}^{2N}$ with ${x}_{i}$ being the position of atom $i$.
+With chiral symmetry, the polarization $P_\mathrm{S}$ is quantized to zero or $0.5$~\cite{Suppl} and hence can be used as a topological invariant to characterize the topological property of our amorphous system.

-We now map out the phase diagram with respect to $R_x$ and $R_y$ based on the polarization in Fig.~\ref{fig2}(a).
-Clearly, we see a large regime with $\Spolar \approx 0.5$, showing the existence of topological amorphous phases in a Rydberg glass.
+In Fig.~\ref{fig2}(a), we map out the phase diagram with respect to $R_x$ and $R_y$ based on the polarization.
+Clearly, we see a large regime with $\overline{P_\mathrm{S}} \approx 0.5$, showing the existence of topological amorphous phases in a Rydberg glass.
 While the system is gapless in both trivial and nontrivial phases due to the strong structural disorder in an amorphous system, all states are localized~\cite{Suppl}.

-To understand why topological phases can arise in a Rydberg glass with random lattices, we consider a simpler model with only nearest-neighbor (NN) hoppings and ask whether such a system can host a topological phase in an amorphous geometry.
-In fact, we can consider a limiting case where the intracell hopping vanishes ($V_{2i-1,2i}=0$).
-Evidently, there always exist two zero-energy boundary modes due to the existence of two isolated sites at the boundaries without coupling to other sites.
-Since these modes occur even when unit cells are randomly distributed, we thus expect that the model can be topologically nontrivial in a random lattice.
-For the real Rydberg atom system, since the interchain hopping amplitude decays algebraically with respect to the separation as $1/R_{ij}^3$, we expect that the NN hoppings still dominate, and thus topological amorphous phase can also appear in a single-excitation Rydberg chain.
-In fact, we find that the long-range hopping significantly enlarges the regime of topological phases as shown in Fig.~\ref{fig2}(a), where the topological phase boundaries for a Hamiltonian with only NN hoppings are also plotted.
+To understand why topological phases can arise in a Rydberg glass, we consider a simpler model with only nearest-neighbor (NN) hopping and ask whether such a system can host a topological phase in an amorphous geometry.
+The simpler model allows us to analyze a limiting case where the hopping within a unit cell vanishes ($J'=0$).
+Evidently, the first and the last sites are isolated without coupling to other sites, giving rise to two zero-energy edge modes.
+These modes occur even when unit cells are randomly distributed.
+For the real Rydberg system, since the interchain hopping amplitude decays algebraically with respect to the separation as $1/R_{ij}^3$, we expect that the NN hopping still dominates, and topological phases can also appear in a random Rydberg chain.
+In fact, we find that the long-range hopping significantly enlarges the regime of topological phases as shown in Fig.~\ref{fig2}(a), where the phase boundaries for a Hamiltonian with only NN hopping are also plotted.